-The most recent development regarding privacy law is the raising concern of the CNIL concerning the processing of personal data in Intelligence Artificial projects.
-Alongside the European AI strategy (which aims at making the EU a world-class hub for AI and ensuring that AI is human-centric and trustworthy), the CNIL issued some recommendations and announced working towards the creation of an Artificial Intelligence Department to strengthen its expertise on these systems and its understanding of the risks related to privacy.
+The most recent development regarding data law is the political agreement on the European AI Act and the raising concern of the CNIL concerning the processing of personal data in Intelligence Artificial projects.
+Alongside the European AI strategy (which aims at making the EU a world-class hub for AI and ensuring that AI is human-centric and trustworthy), the CNIL issued some recommendations and announced on January 23rd, 2023, the creation of an Artificial Intelligence Department to strengthen its expertise on these systems and its understanding of the risks related to privacy.
+On May 16th, 2023, the CNIL published an action plan on generative AI, the aim of which is to support the regulation of AI.
+On October 10th, 2023, CNIL submits for public consultation its first practical information sheets on setting up learning databases for artificial intelligence systems in the development phase.
 In the near future, AI projects that we may develop may need specific thorough analysis, which could result in a potential increase of costs, risks of non-compliance and question our ability to develop such projects.